 19/03/2017 12:00 AM

 The CPTU was established in April 2002 as a unit within the Implementation Monitoring and Evaluation Division of the Ministry of Planning.
 It is headed by a Director-General, who reports directly to the Secretary, IMED.
-The DG has a staff complement of Directors, Deputy Directors, Assistant Directors, Systems Analyst, Programmer and other support staff.
+The DG has a staff complement of Directors, system Analyst, Deputy Directors, Programmer, Assistant Directors and other support staff.

 The CPTU is a permanent institution of the government, funded under the revenue budget and established for carrying out the purposes of Section 67 which states as follows: